-Effective Date: Effective for investments made on or after June 1, 1981

-Description: A retail enterprise not eligible for the investment tax credit may receive a credit based on expenditures incurred or paid with respect to a qualified rehabilitated building used in the corporation's retail sales activities.
-The amount of the credit is the applicable investment tax credit percentages for the amount of qualified rehabilitation expenditures.
+Effective Date: Effective for investments made on or after June 1, 1981 Description: A retail enterprise not eligible for the ITC may claim a credit based on expenditures incurred or paid with respect to a qualified rehabilitated building used in retail sales activities.
+The amount of the credit is the applicable ITC percentages for the amount of qualified rehabilitation expenditures.
 The qualified rehabilitated building must be located in New York State.